95. Antonio Carbajal

 His coaching career had started as a player-coach with León, and he stayed in charge of the club after his retirement from playing.

-Carbajal led León to consecutive victories in the Mexican Cup in 1971 and 1972 but falied to win the biggest prize, the league championship.
+Antonio Carbajal led León to consecutive victories in the Mexican Cup in 1971 and 1972 but failed to win the biggest prize, the league championship.
 He also coached Atletico Morelia, Unión de Curtidores and Atletas Campesinos before his retirement from the game.